 I would have to shower and shave.
 I hadn’t shaved in four days as my wife is away visiting her parents.
 At 7:45 p.m.
 I was in the car and headed to the dealership.
 I arrived at 8:50 p.m.
 There I met “Leo” a man in his late 30s from Indonesia.

 Leo could not have been more pleasant.
-In the past these “office transactions” have taken about an hour.
-Most of that hour is used up having the intricacies of the car’s operation explained.
+In the past, these “office transactions” have taken about an hour.
+Most of that hour is used up getting the car washed and having the intricacies of the car’s operation explained.
 Tonight’s effort would take three hours.
-There wasn’t a hint of pressure or anything negative to the deal we had agree upon.
-They were just that busy moving cars around, having folks sign papers with the finance department etc..
+There wasn’t a hint of pressure or anything negative to the deal we had to agree upon.
+They were just that busy moving cars around, having folks sign papers with the finance department, etc.

 I took much of this opportunity to quiz Leo on elements of the car-buying dance.
 He was more than willing to share his knowledge.
 “Could I have gotten a better deal if I had paid cash?”
 I asked.
 Nope.
 The dealer was getting the same price whether I paid cash or financed with them.
-By the way with a FICO auto credit score of more than 740 I could finance the car for five years at 0.9% with no money down.
+By the way, with a Credit Journey credit score of more than 825, I could finance the car for five years at 0.9% with no money down.
 That’s exactly what I did.
-It pays to pay your bills on time.
+It pays to pay your bills on time!
 I would rather take $744 out of my qualified IRA every month for 60 months than $43,000 or so all at once.
 I should easily be able to earn far more than 0.9% with my investments over the next five years.
-I could likely earn thousands on that money during the life of the car loan.
+I would likely earn thousands on that money during the life of the car loan.